Yuqianbj/IGTL_Bridge-on-beaglebone/README.md

 `
 <node name="led" pkg="ros_igtl_bridge" type="led.py" output="screen" />
 `
 the result should be like the code in the test.txt in my repository.
+But don't change .launch to .txt

 4.1 If you just want to use the led to show you if ROS receives a pointdata from 3D Slicer then just follow the steps on https://github.com/openigtlink/ROS-IGTL-Bridge, what you should do is: